-Business Bites: Sound Pro moving; Game Night Lounge now open; REP Space launching March 1; childcare scholarships available
+Business Bites: Sound Pro moving; Game Night Lounge now open; REP Space launching March 1; Lewis and Clark display opens at airport; childcare scholarships available

 Sound Pro/Good Vibrations